WallStreetMojo

 What are Accrued Liabilities?

-Accrued liabilities are the liabilities against expenses which are incurred by the company over one accounting period by the company but the payment for the same has not been actually made by the company in the same accounting and are recorded as the liability in the balance sheet of the company.
+Accrued liabilities are the liabilities against expenses that are incurred by the company over one accounting period.
+Still, the payment for the same has not been made by the company in the same accounting and is recorded as the liability in the balance sheet of the company.

-Accrued liabilities usually are periodic and are paid in arrears, i.e., after consumption.
+Accrued liabilities are usually periodic and paid in arrears, i.e., after consumption.
 For instance, a company receives a water bill after the month-end in which the water is consumed.
-It is essential to record the water expense in the period in which the water is consumed by making relevant accounting entries at the end of that particular accounting period.
-Accrual of expenses results in the presentation of accrued expenses under the appropriate account heads in the income statement and accrued liabilities on the balance sheet.
+Therefore, it is essential to record the water expense in the period in which the water is consumed by making relevant accounting entries at the end of that particular accounting period.
+Accrual expenses result in the presentation of accrued expenses under the appropriate account heads in the income statement and accrued liabilities on the balance sheet.

 • Accrued interest: Interest on an outstanding loan that has not been billed by the end of the accounting period;